FanaticPythoner/MSOfficeFileConverter/README.md

 ### Limitations: ###

-- For now, the version in development only support Windows.
+- For now, MSOfficeFileConverter only work on Windows.

 - Only work for Word.
-I am planning in implementing Excel and PowerPoint in the following days.
+I am planning to implement Excel and PowerPoint in the following days.

 # Installation